jenkinsci/avatar-plugin/README.md

 ## Getting started

-Go to your User Account page (Click your name in the top right of Jenkins and then click Account).
+Go to your User Appearance page (Click your name in the top right of Jenkins and then click Appearance).

 Click 'Choose file' in the Avatar section and then Save.